What time is it? It’s H2O:30 (read aloud as H-two-oh-thirdty)! It’s time to drink more water, hippy! 🙂

 EASY WAYS TO DRINK MORE WATER:

 1. Carry a water bottle with you.
-I have a 16-ounce water bottle (this one) that I fill up in the morning before I drive to work and typically finish drinking before I arrive at the office (15 miles, 20 minutes) later.
+I have a 16-ounce water bottle that I fill up in the morning before I drive to work and typically finish drinking before I arrive at the office (15 miles, 20 minutes) later.
 I also fill it up when I leave the office and have usually emptied it by the time I get home.
 When I’m out running errands on the weekends, I fill it up before I get in the car.

 2. Keep a water glass at your desk.
 I have a tumbler at my desk (a cute one that I don’t mind staring at throughout the day) that I sip on from time to time.
 I try to tackle 3 of those each day while at the office.